Calendar of Events

 Fireside Reading Series

 Cozy up for four weeks of readings with great writers.
 Fireside Reading Series, in partnership with Saint Paul Public Library for 30 years, highlights some of Minnesota’s finest writers who have published new work.
-Events this season will take place Wednesday evenings in January at 6:30 p.m. at Rondo Community Library and via Zoom.
+Events this season took place Wednesday evenings in January at 6:30 p.m. at Rondo Community Library and via Zoom.

 January 10 | Nigar Alam, Under the Tamarind Tree